Oklahoma’sHomes Reflect The States Historical Past

 A lot charm is packed in this 2-story 1268-sq.-ft.
 Contemporary-style home.
 There is a well-maintained front yard with colorful plants and flowers and a covered front porch.
 The home includes 3 bedrooms, 1 bath, and a kitchen with island and peninsula eating bar (Plan #158-1263).

-A gorgeous 1.5-story, 4-bedroom Prairie home checks off many of the distinct characteristics of the style: a low-pitched or flat roof, clean horizontal lines, overhanging eaves, lots of large windows to allow natural light and easy access to porches and patios.
-There are 3.5 baths, a cozy fireplace in the Great Room, a spacious outdoor living area, a large utilities room, and a 3-car garage (Plan #149-1892).
+This gorgeous 1-story, 2–4-bedroom Prairie home checks off many of the distinct characteristics of the style: a low-pitched or flat roof, clean horizontal lines, overhanging eaves, many windows to allow natural light, and easy access to porches and patios.
+There are 2.5–3.5 baths, a cozy fireplace in the Great Room, a spacious outdoor living area, a large laudry room, and a 3-car garage (Plan #194-1014).

 A Brief Look at Pre-1900 Oklahoma